LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

   },
 ```

-Setting these properties is going to look different from the previous code block so here is how can you implement it in the terminal.
+Setting these properties is going to look different from the previous code block so here is how to implement it in the terminal.

 ```
-dotnet user-secrets set "AccessTokenManagement:Domain" "INSERT DOMAIN VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:ClientId" "INSERT CLIENTID VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:ClientSecret" "INSERT CLIENTSECRET VALUE VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:Audience" "INSERT THE VALUE FOR THE AUTH0 MANAGEMENT API VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj
+dotnet user-secrets set "AccessTokenManagement:Domain" "INSERT DOMAIN VALUE HERE WITH https:// IN FRONT!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:ClientId" "INSERT CLIENTID VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:ClientSecret" "INSERT CLIENTSECRET VALUE VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj dotnet user-secrets set "AccessTokenManagement:Clients:0:Audience" "INSERT THE VALUE FOR THE AUTH0 MANAGEMENT API VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj
 ```

-The project paramater and specifiying the project file is needed because not doing so makes dotnet warn us that there are Multiple MSBuild project files found because of  the Identity Model libraries we imported before.
+Again the `--project` parameter and specifying the project file is needed because not doing so makes .NET warn us that there are multiple project files found because of the Identity Model namespaces we imported before.

 Now debug the application.
 The code should show that we are still getting the same user profiles as in the previous blog for this series.
 Only this time we don't have to manually reset the JWT after it has expired.